ok-at-github/Apache-Royale-Try-it-now/README.md

 # 5. How it works

-The POST request initiates the creation of a unique Royale project directory at server side including a Main.mxml file that contains the Royale source code.
+The POST request initiates the creation of a unique Royale project directory at server side including a Main.mxml file that contains the passed Royale source code.
 The project is compiled at server side and finally the service response with some particular URLs.
 For now, each request creates a new unique project direcory at server side.
 So we have implement some logic that takes care of removing all these directories.